-New Replacement Windows In Atlanta
+New Replacement Windows in Atlanta

 Why are so many homes in the Atlanta area getting new windows?

-In a word, the answer is: Weather.
+In a word, the answer is Weather.

 Do you think that Seattle gets a lot of rain?
 They do, averaging 36 inches of rain a year.
 But you may be surprised to know that Atlanta gets about 50 inches.
 Sure, we get more sunny days; but when it rains here, it really rains.

 Combined with the summer humidity that we’re all so aware of, that means there tends to be a lot of moisture in the air here.
-That leads to mildew and rot of anything that’s made of wood.
+That leads to mildew and rot of anything that’s made from wood.
 Including most windows and doors, as well as the frames that surround them.

-What’s worse, pine has been traditionally used for windows by north- and middle-Georgia homebuilders.
-It’s used because it’s plentiful and inexpensive, but unfortunately it’s a soft wood that’s especially vulnerable to the damp climate.
+What’s worse, pine has been traditionally used for windows by north- and middle-Georgia home builders.
+It’s used because it’s plentiful and inexpensive, but unfortunately, it’s a softwood that’s especially vulnerable to the damp climate.
 It tends to absorb moisture, making windows hard to open.
 And it attracts the one thing that puts fear in the hearts of all homeowners: termites.

 Furthermore, wood expands when it’s hot and contracts when it’s cold.
 With Atlanta’s rapid weather and temperature swings, this causes ‘seal failure.’
 Small gaps develop that compromise indoor air quality and temperature.
 Plus when moisture gets between the panes of double-pane windows, they can get foggy – and stay that way.